3 Lab 3: Working with vector attributes

 5. What is the CRS of each data layer you have?

-1. You can use the file names, the metadata, and the visual appearance of the layers to answer data.
+1. You can use the file names, the metadata, and the visual appearance of the layers to answer this question.
 The global_earthquakes_2011.gpkg file seems to hold point data on recorded Earthquake locations in the year 2011.
 The MajorRivers.shp layer seems to hold line data on the world’s largest rivers.
 The ne_50m_admin_0_countries.shp seems to have boundaries for the world countries.

 3. The earthquakes layer is given in the geopackage file format, while the other two layers are given in the shapefile file format.
 Notice that data model and file format are two different things, and they don’t necessarily imply each other.
 Geopackages, for example, can hold both vector and raster data.